-"We are committed to rural development, provision of quality, sustainable and affordable services, financial viability and good governance, local economic development and job creation".
+We are committed to Integrated Development, provision of quality, sustainable and affordable service, through financially viable good governance and job creating economic growth.

-The Values of Lephalale Local Municipality underpin quality and they are:
+VALUESThe Values of Lephalale Local Municipality underpin quality and they are:

 Value Description Community orientation Provide and deliver sustainable services for the whole community.
 Transparency Invite and encourage public sharing and democratic participation in council's activities.

-Value Description Commitment Focus and concentrate on council's core activities in a consistent manner.
+Commitment Focus and concentrate on council's core activities in a consistent manner.
 Integrity Conduct council's business in a fair, responsible, flexible, equitable and honest manner.
 Accountability Report regularly to all stakeholders regarding council's actual performance.
 Environmental Care With all the development in Lephalale, the municipality will focus on taking care of the environment.
 Empowerment To be seen to be empowering our people, knowledge is power.
 Performance orientation Continually evaluates and measure performance against set target